t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 * * *
 <A NAME="level_3_heading_8">
-### Example #6: Mounting a Cryptoloop Volume Encrypted Using 256 bit AES and Seed Value
+### Example #6: Opening a Cryptoloop Container Encrypted Using 256 bit AES and Seed Value
 </A>

-This example demonstrates use of a Linux AES256 volume with seeding.
+This example demonstrates use of a Linux AES256 container with seeding.
 The seed used here is the string "seedvalue"

-Creating the volume file under Linux:
+Creating the container file under Linux:

 		dd if=/dev/zero of=./vol_aes256_seeded bs=1k count=1024
 		losetup -e AES256 -S seedvalue /dev/loop0 ./vol_aes256_seeded